ars1mm/zaimuniversity/README.md

 ### Acknowledgements

 Special thanks to the Faculty of Computer Science at Istanbul Zaim University for their guidance and support throughout the development of this application.

+### Recent Updates

+#### May 14, 2025
+- **Fixed Teacher Schedule SQL Error**: Corrected the RLS policies in the teacher schedule schema that were referencing a non-existent column `user_id`.
+The policies now correctly reference the `id` column in the users table.
+- **Fixed Teacher Profile Query**: Fixed the teacher schedule service to use `id` instead of `user_id` when querying for teacher profiles, matching the actual database structure.
+- **Updated Troubleshooting Documentation**: Enhanced the teacher schedule troubleshooting guide with information about column reference errors and their solutions.